-Broyhill Furniture’s Brasilia collection, bold and futuristic on its introduction in 1962, has become an iconic representation of mid-century modernism in home decor.
-The line was an up-market-yet-mainstream offering and encompassed dozens of case good, dining and accent table options.
+Broyhill Furniture’s Brasilia collection, bold and futuristic on its commercial introduction in 1962, has become an iconic representation of mid-century modernism in home decor.
+The line was an up-market-yet-mainstream offering and encompassed dozens of case goods, dining and accent table options.
 (There were no lighting or upholstered seating entries.)

 We disassembled the table – all the better to completely refinish the legs and undercarriage – and cleaned all of the joinery locations for stronger reassembly.
 We used an General Finishes antique walnut stain to achieve uniform tinting on the top and base, then sealed the finish with three layers of polyurethane.